How important is your dog’s health to you? I know it’s important, otherwise you wouldn’t be here!

 When cooked, cabbage can be served in larger portions as it will be easier for your dog’s tummy.

-Since discovering its various benefits, coconut oil became very popular among humans.
+Since discovering its various benefits, MCT oil became very popular among humans.
 But it’s also great for your dog too.

 There are plenty of reasons to use coconut oil for dogs.